rustinact/rustinaction.github.io/_posts/asynchronization/2023-11-24-introduction-to-async-programming-in-rust.markdown

 ### `async` Keyword

 - The `async` keyword is used to define asynchronous functions.
-- An asynchronous function returns a `Future`, which represents a computation that may not have been completed yet but will be available later in time.
+- An async function returns a `Future`, which represents a computation or value that may not have been completed yet but will be available later in time.
-- Asynchronous functions are defined using the `async` fn syntax.
+- Asynchronous functions are defined using the `async fn` syntax.

     ```rust
+    // It's syntactic sugar
+    async fn async_function() -> u32 {
+      /* Asynchronous code here */
+      50
+    }

+    // Desyntactic sugar
-    async fn async_function() { /* Asynchronous code here */ }
+    fn async_function() -> impl Future<Output = u32> {
+      /* Asynchronous code here */
+      async(50)
+    }
     ```

   The value returned by `async fn` is a `Future`.